inngest/inngest/docs/SDK_SPEC.md

 ### Before send events
 - MUST call before sending events to an Inngest Server.
+- Arguments:
+  - Array of events to send.
 - If a events are sent multiple times within a single SDK request, this method MUST be called before each send.

 ### After send events
 - MUST call after sending events to an Inngest Server.
+- Arguments:
+  - Array of IDs for the sent events.
+  - Error if 1 or more events failed to send.
+Errors are "partial": it's possible to successfully send 1 event but error on another.
+Will not exist if all events were sent successfully.
 - If a events are sent multiple times within a single SDK request, this method MUST be called before each send.

 ### After execution